Last Updated: January 6, 2022

 Relatively recently the agencies have adopted what they call the promise, with the goal of making sure that people leave feeling better about their situation.
 This softer feel-good and customer-oriented approach often differs from completely government-run programs, where a certain bureaucratic disdain for the comfort of the aid recipients too often is evident.

 It is the right of every citizen concerned about community poverty to question whether their local community action agency is effective or not.
 To be truthful, effectiveness varies hugely from one group to another across the land.
-Most are run by dedicated, hard-working do-gooders, and I mean that term in the very best complimentary sense.
-But of course there have been a few instances of administrators taking advantage of the situation to be overpaid or simply inattentive.
+Most are run by dedicated, hard-working do-gooders, and we mean that term in the very best complimentary sense.
+But of course, there have been a few instances of administrators taking advantage of the situation to be overpaid or simply inattentive.

 Since the corporation is considered private, you sometimes have to argue if you want a clear view into community action agencies.
 However, in the end, you may want to try to position yourself or someone you know to serve on the board of directors, and you certainly have the right to ask the public officials who serve on the board to account for their actions there and for the conduct and especially the effectiveness of the CAA’s activities.